 Subject to the discussion of PFICs below, any distributions made by the Company with respect to the common shares to a United States Holder will generally constitute dividends, which may be taxable as ordinary income or qualified dividend income as described in more detail below, to the extent of the Company's current or accumulated earnings and profits as determined under United States federal income tax principles.
 Distributions in excess of the Company's earnings and profits will be treated as a nontaxable return of capital to the extent of the United States Holder's tax basis in its common shares and, thereafter, as capital gain.
-United States Holders that are corporations generally will not be entitled to claim a dividends received deduction with respect to any distributions they receive from us.

-Dividends paid in respect of the Company's common shares may qualify for the preferential rate attributable to qualified dividend income if: (1) the common shares are readily tradable on an established securities market in the United States; (2) the Company is not a PFIC for the taxable year during which the dividend is paid or in the immediately preceding taxable year; (3) the United States Holder has owned the common shares for more than 60 days in the 121day period beginning 60 days before the date on which the common shares become ex-dividend and (4) the United States Holder is not under an obligation to make related payments with respect to positions in substantially similar or related property.
-The first requirement currently is and has been met, as our common shares were listed on the Nasdaq Global Market until they became listed on the Nasdaq Capital Market with effect from April 11, 2016.
-Both the Nasdaq Global Market and the Nasdaq Capital Market are tiers of the Nasdaq Stock Market, which is an established securities market.
-Further, there is no minimal trading requirement for shares to be "readily tradable," so as long as our common shares remain listed on the Nasdaq Capital Market or the Nasdaq Global Market or any other established securities market in the United States, the first requirement will be satisfied.
+Dividends paid in respect of the Company's common shares may qualify for the preferential rate attributable to qualified dividend income if: (1) the common shares are readily tradable on an established securities market in the United States; (2) the Company is not a PFIC for the taxable year during which the dividend is paid or in the immediately preceding taxable year; (3) the United States Holder has owned the common shares for more than 60 days in the 121-day period beginning 60 days before the date on which the common shares become ex-dividend and (4) the United States Holder is not under an obligation to make related payments with respect to positions in substantially similar or related property.
+The first requirement currently is and has been met, as our common shares are listed on the Nasdaq Capital Market.
+The Nasdaq Capital Market is a tier of the Nasdaq Stock Market, which is an established securities market.
+Further, there is no minimal trading requirement for shares to be "readily tradable," so as long as our common shares remain listed on the Nasdaq Capital Market or any other established securities market in the United States, the first requirement will be satisfied.
 However, if our common shares are delisted and are not tradable on an established securities market in the United States (as described in "Item 3.D.
 Risk Factors-Company Specific Risk Factors-Our common shares may be delisted from Nasdaq, which could affect their market price and liquidity"), the first requirement would not be satisfied, and dividends paid in respect of our common shares would not qualify for the preferential rate attributable to qualified dividend income.
 The second requirement is expected to be met as more fully described below under "-Consequences of Possible PFIC Classification."
 Satisfaction of the final two requirements will depend on the particular circumstances of each United States Holder.
-Consequently, if any of these requirements are not met, the dividends paid to individual United States Holders in respect of the Company's common shares would not be treated as qualified dividend income and would be taxed as ordinary income at ordinary rates.
+Consequently, if any of these requirements are not met, the dividends paid to individual United States Holders in respect